richardanaya/aframe-webvr-controller/README.md

 # aframe-webvr-controller
 A-Frame ( http://aframe.io ) is a library made by Mozilla to make VR experiences in the web.
-This component for quickly attaching objects to webvr controllers in a-frame.
-This library works perfectly fine with HTC-Vive using webvr enabled versions of chrome and is the primary reason I made this library!
+This is a component for quickly attaching objects to WebVR controllers in a-frame.
+This library works perfectly fine with HTC-Vive using WebVR enabled versions of chrome and is the primary reason I made this library!
 For more information, check out http://webvr.info

+Check out demo here: http://richardanaya.github.io/aframe-webvr-controller/examples/02_vibration.html

 Features
 * Position tracking